Georgegipa/PokemonWebApp/README.md

 To run the project, you need to have Node.js installed on your machine.
 You can download it from [here](https://nodejs.org/en/download/).

-Once you have Node.js installed, you can run the following commands in the project directory:
+Once you have Node.js installed, you can run the following commands in the project directory.

 ### `npm install`

-Installs all the dependencies required for the project and runs the app in the development mode.\
+Installs all the dependencies required for the project and runs the app in the development mode.

+### `npm start`

+Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Technologies used